WyvernH/Baker/README.md

 ### To do list

 - See if we can get better than yon-digit precision
-- Find a way around using computerease digits in dozenal and baker's dozenal?
+- Add a flag to automatically enable full precision in base yon output if desired

 ### Notes